chrisseaton/rhizome/doc/memory.md

 we need our memory to have the executable permission.
 Our processor won't execute instructions from memory without this permission.
 It's the operating system kernel that can set memory access permission, so we need memory that the kernel is more managing.
-This is what the RubyJIT memory system does - it asks the kernel directly for native memory, it can set the read, write and execute permissions, it can read and write the memory, and it can call the memory as a machine code function.
+This is what the Rhizome memory system does - it asks the kernel directly for native memory, it can set the read, write and execute permissions, it can read and write the memory, and it can call the memory as a machine code function.

-The RubyJIT memory system is therefore a low level tool of our just-in-time compiler, but a key one that unlocks the magic door that we need out of Ruby and into the world where we can run our own machine code.
+The Rhizome memory system is therefore a low level tool of our just-in-time compiler, but a key one that unlocks the magic door that we need out of Ruby and into the world where we can run our own machine code.

 ### How it works

-The RubyJIT memory system allocates memory using the `mmap` system call.
+The Rhizome memory system allocates memory using the `mmap` system call.
 A system call is a library function provided by the operating system kernel.
 Like many system calls, `mmap` does quite a lot.
 You may have heard of `mmap` in the context of making files available as memory without having to manually read all